brightmarch/testing-bundle/README.md

 # BrightmarchTestingBundle

-This Symfony bundle makes it easy to write functional tests without the headache.
-The bundle allows you to easily create a client for executing requests against your application and access the Container to retrieve your services.
+This Symfony bundle makes it easy to write functional tests without the headache and without any additional libraries.
+The bundle allows you to easily create a client for executing requests against your application and access the Symfony Container to retrieve your services.
 Additionally, you can create authenticated clients to avoid the headache of having to navigate through a sign-in page to visit authenticated sections of your application.

+Fixtures are also a cinch with this bundle.
+You no longer need to write individual classes to hydrate your database fixtures - simply define them in YAML and the bundle will take care of hydrating and persisting them for you!

 ## Installation
 Begin by updating your `composer.json` file with the library name.